branaway/Japid/readme.txt

 * Version History:

+2011/10/1: V0.9.0: breaking change, japid regen required.
+	1. Enhancement: multiple changes to catch more syntax error in compiling Japid templates, a significant error reporting improvement.
+The JapidTemplateBase was moved to the play dependent package in the source;
 2011/10/1: V0.8.10: breaking change, japid regen required.
 	1. Enhancement: generated source contains exception handling code to throw TemplateExecutionException to better display template runtime error.
 2011/10/1: V0.8.9.8